 /Rage Of Achilles

 “Industrial Black Metal from Middlesborough” is perhaps not the way to sell yourself as a band.
 But if you are looking for something extreme, heavy, and most of all dark, you’ve come to the right place.
 A viciously loud, murky production, with the vocals treated to resemble beasts emerging from the pits of hell, and the music itself is black metal as you may not have heard it before.
-Riddled with samples, programming and savage riffs, this such a fascinating spin on the genre that if you have any interest in it, it’s worth giving it a listen.
+Riddled with samples, programming and savage riffs, this is such a fascinating spin on the genre that if you have any interest in it, it’s worth giving it a listen.

 We perhaps have a fire to thank for the way this album turned out.
 After a studio fire destroyed years of their work for dance act Sub Sub, they changed direction and ended up with this.
-A beautifully understated, mellow album, in the main, it has moments though that are utterly extraordinary, and is also imbued with surprising warmth, too.
+A beautifully understated, mellow album, in the main, it has moments that are utterly extraordinary and is also imbued with surprising warmth, too.
 Some people have dismissed this band as dullards, but really, they are anything but, and are vastly more talented and interesting to listen to than a number of their peers.

 /From Mars To Sirius

 An intriguing, unusual band in the metal scene – “progressive death metal” is about as close a description as I’ve seen, but frankly, they cover so many genres that trying to nail it down too closely is all but impossible – they are a band who actually have something to say.
 Most of their lyrics have an environmental theme, some of their songs become epic soundscapes, but then they also rock like bastards.
 This was the album that I, and probably many others, discovered them on, and as concept albums go it’s really pretty fucking special.